 A Word About HVAC Website Templates

-Many website platforms offer easy to use templates that are stylish and simple to set up.
+Many website platforms offer easy-to-use templates that are stylish and simple to set up.
 However, these templates possess generic coding that produces no real information for Google or other search engines.
 Instead of building your site from a template, opt for a simpler site that has productive coding and SEO details that increase your search rankings.
 After all, even the most modern website is useless if it’s not being found.

 Website Page Structure and Sitemap Usage

 The structure of your site and pages has a large effect on the user experience of your site.
 Pages should flow easily into one another and provide inbound links that are relevant and helpful.
-Your site should have multiple levels of pages, ranging from general top-level pages to specific lower level pages.
+Your site should have multiple levels of pages, ranging from general top-level pages to specific lower-level pages.
 This helps the user navigate easily through your site, creating a much better user experience, longer exit times, and more conversions.

 Another aspect that Google takes into account when ranking search results is how many clicks it will take the user to get to a particular webpage from the homepage.
 If one search link takes four clicks to get to the considered content, while another takes only two, Google will assume the second choice is a more important page and will give it more weight in rankings.
-When creating your site structure ensure that your HVAC web pages are closely linked to the homepage for best results.
+When creating your site structure ensures that your HVAC web pages are closely linked to the homepage for best results.

 Along with your HVAC site’s page structure, the sitemap is crucial for proper SEO effectiveness.
 The sitemap provides a coded structural outline that allows Google crawlers to easily and accurately index your website’s information for search results.
 While not required, a sitemap provides code language that’s easier for search engines to index along with page structures and rich media additions so your site is more likely to appear for relevant searches.